bdunnette/tryton-admin-manual/basic_config.rst

 When a new database is created in Tryton and when you log in that database for the first time, you get the screen:
 *Welcome to the module configuration wizard!*

-Click on the *OK* button if you want to configure modules.
+Click on the :guilabel:`OK` button if you want to configure modules.

 Creating users
 --------------
-The first configuration step in the wizard is *Add users*.
+The first configuration step in the :term:`wizard` is *Add users*.
-If you want to create new users click on the *OK* button.
+If you want to create new users click on the :guilabel:`OK` button.

 .. figure:: images/user-screen.png
    :scale: 50 %